-Buildings are constantly exposed to some loads due to physical and climate conditions.
-One of the most important among such loads is the wind load which affects windows.
-Wind load ranges are as follows depending on the height and type of structure:
+Buildings are constantly exposed to certain loads due to physical and climatic conditions.
+The most important of these loads and the one that has the highest impact on windows is wind load.
+Wind load varies as follows depending on the height and type of the building:

-Elevation From The Ground (m) Wind Speed (m/s) General Building Wind Load Value (Pa) Tower Building Wind Load Value (Pa)
+Height Above The Ground (m) Wind Speed (m/s) Overall Structure Wind Load Rating (Pa) Tower Structure Wind Load Rating (Pa)

 0 - 8 28 600 800